rm-dr/copper/README.md

   - Nodes take input even when not ready

 ## 📦 Inline documenation
-- UI should be usable without a manual
+- UI should be usable without a manual (info hovers)
 - [ ] Dataset & attribute type descriptions